Humanitarian impact of the war in Donbas: Attacks on Romani people

-The News of Donbas reported that members of the Donbas People's Militia engaged in assaults and robbery on the Romani (also known as Roma or gypsies) population of Sloviansk.
-The armed separatists beat women and children, looted homes, and carried off the stolen goods in trucks, according to eyewitnesses.

-"They drove up in several cars and they had automatic weapons and pistols.
-They began shooting at the windows and they shot the locks off the doors, burst inside and started beating everyone – children, the elderly, men and women," Natalia Vorokuta, a member of a Romani women's cultural outreach group, told Romea.cz while describing events in Sloviansk.
-"They had to stand with their faces to the wall while the men threatened them and yelled that they had to immediately give them everything they have: Arms, drugs, gold and money.
-They threw everything they looted and stole into the vans and drove off," Vorokuta said, adding that the pogrom had an 'obviously racial subtext'.
+The European Roma Rights Center reported that on April a Romani (also known as Roma or gypsies) man "was shot while trying to defend his home" in Sloviansk.
+In the same town, the New York Times reported that masked men "acting under the instructions of self-appointed mayor Ponomaryev" looted a Romani house.
+On 20 April Ponomarev confirmed the attacks and stated that "there have been no attacks on the Roma as such.
+We are cleaning the city of drugs".
 On 23 April 2014, more attacks on Romani were reported in Sloviansk, including a man shot in the leg.

-The militants claimed they were acting on orders from 'People's Mayor' and militant leader Vyacheslav Ponomaryov.
-Reports of the attacks were confirmed by Prime Minister Yatsenyuk, as well as a heightened level of xenophobic rhetoric at separatist rallies.
-Ponomarev confirmed the attacks and said that they were only against Romani he alleged were involved in drug trafficking, and that he was 'cleaning the city from drugs.'

-The European Roma Rights Center reported that on 29 April 2014 in Slovyansk, a Romani man was shot while trying to defend his home and remains in a serious condition.

-In Sloviansk, Romani have since fled en masse to live with relatives in other parts of the country, fearing ethnic cleansing, displacement and murder.
+The website "romea.cz" stated that Romani have fled Sloviansk "en masse to live with relatives in other parts of the country, fearing ethnic cleansing, displacement and murder".
 Some men who have decided to remain are forming militia groups to protect their families and homes.

-On 9 May 2014, the US mission to the OSCE condemned credible reports of pro-Russian groups establishing "a disturbing and ongoing pattern of anti-Roma violence."
+On 8 May 2014, the US mission to the OSCE condemned credible reports of pro-Russian groups establishing "a disturbing and ongoing pattern of anti-Roma violence."
 The organisation called on Russia "to use its influence with pro-Russia separatist groups to cease their destabilizing activity that could be perceived as enabling violence and intimidation targeted at Roma."

 Ukrainian Prime Minister Yatsenyuk said that his government would not tolerate incitement of ethnic hatred and would take all legal measures to prevent the import into Ukraine of anti-Semitism and xenophobia.
 He instructed law enforcement agencies to identify those distributing hateful material and bring them to justice, as well as those involved in the attacks on Romani.